 For a private PAE referral

 PAE with Dr Hacking is available at The Spire.
-The procedure requires a full Urological work-up, and you can see our Urologists Mr Mark Harris or Mr Jon Dyer for assessment who will likely arrange an MRI scan if there is any suspicion of cancer in the prostate or a raised PSA and a CT angiogram to assess suitability.
-Patients will be seen by one of the PAE itself will be performed at the Spire Southampton Hospital itself.
+The procedure requires a full Urological work-up.
+Patients will be seen by one of our Urologists Mr Mark Harris or Mr Jon Dyer for assessment who will likely arrange an MRI scan if there is any suspicion of cancer in the prostate or a raised PSA and a CT angiogram to assess suitability.
+The PAE itself will be performed at the Spire Southampton Hospital itself.

 A GP or Urology referral will be required.